qbalsdon/wearOS/README.md

   - Has an inner class `Engine`, which handles both user control and drawing
   - Cannot be controlled in the emulator, and are difficult to engage on a real device

 The app uses [Hilt][HILT] for injecting the dependency - this enables developers to create build flavours with different watch faces.
 This is done in the [di][DIFOLDER] folder.
-Please review the [Hilt example code][HILTEXAMPLE]
+Please review the [Hilt example code][HILTEXAMPLE] or go to the [Dagger site][HILT2] to read more

 The harness app also uses two different layout modes, one for landscape tablets that is quite basic, and a phone view that uses a rudimentary implementation of [side sheets][SIDESHEET].
 This was really great learning for [motion layout][MOTIONLAYOUT] as well.